 2. Philosophers who understand “naturalism” in a generous sense include John McDowell (1996), David Chalmers (1996), and Jennifer Hornsby (1997).

-3. For the purposes of what follows, we shall understand “physical” negatively, as referring to entities that are found outside the mental and other special realms, as well as within.
-On this understanding, to adopt a physicalist view of the mental, say, is simply to hold that mental entities are metaphysically constituted by items that can also be found in stones, rivers and other non-special things (Montero and Papineau 2005).
-While other definitions of “physical” are possible, nothing much hangs on the choice of a definition; as long as there is empirical reason to accept the completeness of “physics”, however “physics” is defined, the arguments for and against “physicalism” will be work the same way (Spurrett and Papineau 1999).
+3. For the purposes of what follows, we shall understand “physical” negatively, as referring to entities that are not fundamentally mental (or vital) (Montero and Papineau 2005, Wilson 2006).
+While other definitions of “physical” are possible, nothing much hangs on the choice of a definition, for as long as there is empirical reason to accept the completeness of “physics”, however “physics” is defined, the arguments for and against “physicalism” will be work the same way (Spurrett and Papineau 1999).
 One virtue of the negative definition adopted here is that it makes it clear that we are not looking to science to define “physical”, and so that we avoid “Hempel’s Dilemma” that neither current nor ideal science seems well-suited to this definitional job (Hempel 1969).
 From the perspective we have adopted, the role of science is to tell us whether or not the “physical” realm is complete, not to define “physical”.

 4. “The flood of projects over the last two decades that attempt to fit mental causation or mental ontology into a ‘naturalistic picture of the world’ strike me as having more in common with political or religious ideology than with a philosophy that maintains perspective on the difference between what is known and what is speculated.
 Materialism is not established, or even deeply supported, by science” (Burge 1993a).